 Skip to main content

-By the end of this quickstart you’ll have a custom Docker container running as a Bring Your Own Container (BYOC) pipeline on a local Livepeer network, a job routed to it through a gateway and orchestrator, and verified output coming back.
+By the end of this quickstart you’ll have a custom Docker container running as a Bring Your Own Container (BYOC) pipeline on a local Livepeer Network, a job routed to it through a Gateway and Orchestrator, and verified output coming back.
 The path uses a green-tint frame processor (the simplest possible BYOC contract) and -network offchain mode.
-Once this works, you understand the full BYOC lifecycle; production deployment is the same architecture against a registered orchestrator with on-chain payment attached.
+Once this works, you understand the full BYOC lifecycle; production deployment is the same architecture against a registered Orchestrator with on-chain payment attached.
 This is the Persona 3 activation moment.
-The transcoding quickstart proved the gateway-orchestrator-pipeline lifecycle; this quickstart proves you can plug arbitrary compute into it.
+The transcoding quickstart proved the Gateway-Orchestrator-pipeline lifecycle; this quickstart plugs arbitrary compute into it.
 The reference applications live at and the SDK at .

 Required Tools